dhshark1/FlightSimulator/README.md

 1. WpfApp1- the main folder, contains the main window, view model, and model.
 2. controls- contains all of the controls in our main window, such as the joystick, graphs, and control panel.
+3. plugins- the folder that contians the dynamic link libraries of our project.

 Required Installations: